-- (1) Deemed interest pursuant to Section 8 of the Companies Act 2016 ("the Act") by virtue of shares held through Intisari Delima Sdn.
+(1) Deemed interest pursuant to Section 8 of the Companies Act 2016 ("the Act") by virtue of shares held through Intisari Delima Sdn.
 Bhd. ("IDSB") and his sons, Sai Han Siong's shares held in ORNA and shares held through Pilihan Sistematik Sdn.
 Bhd. ("PSSB"), and Sai Swee Seong's indirect shareholding held through Uptrend Performer Sdn.
-Bhd. ("UPSB") and disclosure made pursuant to Section 59(11)(c) of the Act on shares held through his son, Sai Swee Seong. - (2) Deemed interest pursuant to Section 8 of the Act by virtue of shares held through IDSB and his son, Sai Tzy Horng's indirect shareholding held though PSSB. - (3) Deemed interest pursuant to Section 8 of the Act by virtue of shares held through PSSB, IDSB and his father, Sai Ah Sai's shares held in ORNA and disclosure made pursuant to Section 59(11)(c) of the Act on shares held through his spouse, Chua Mei Yin.
+Bhd. ("UPSB") and disclosure made pursuant to Section 59(11)(c) of the Act on shares held through his son, Sai Swee Seong.

+(2) Deemed interest pursuant to Section 8 of the Act by virtue of shares held through IDSB.

+(3) Deemed interest pursuant to Section 8 of the Act by virtue of shares held through PSSB, IDSB and his father, Sai Ah Sai's shares held in ORNA and disclosure made pursuant to Section 59(11)(c) of the Act on shares held through his spouse, Chua Mei Yin.